revaturelabs/interviewquestions/Interview Ques/Java Basics.md

 <blockquote>

-yes, Java is designed to adapt to an evolving environment.
+Because it is designed to adapt to an evolving environment.
 Java programs include a large amount of runtime information that is used to resolve access to objects in real-time.

 </blockquote>